Manan Shah Manan Shah

 Keep fridge-freezers working efficiently

 Maintaining recommended temperatures and avoiding over-empty shelves helps appliances run more smoothly.
-Small adjustments to storage and airflow reduce the amount of work the compressor needs to do.
+Small adjustments to storage and airflow reduce how hard the compressor has to work.

 Think about timing as well as usage